ProjetsPL/treehouse-theme/_posts/us/2020-08-07-modern-hallway-4-interesting-ideas-for-a-hallway.md

 Similar to small interiors - it might be difficult to make a **long and narrow hallway** a functional space.
 The usual solution involves hanging a classic wall coat rack on one side.
 Additionally - a mirror, and sometimes a small seat might also fit.
 But what about the other wall?
 How to decorate it?

 A good idea for a modern hallway and decorating the wall in it is **hanging some paintings, posters or framed pictures**.
-The whole trick is to make it so the room doesn't look smaller.
+The trick is to make it so the room doesn't look smaller.
 Instead of one large board with photos, hang the frames on a rail.

 {% fig %}